annegentle/CML-Personal-Guide/README.md

 Realistically, when you're just getting started

-Take the yaml output below and copy it into the body of the
+Take the yaml output below and copy it into the body of the request.
+CML will take this and build our lab from it

-Again don't forget to copy across your authentication token too
+Again don't forget to copy across your authentication token too.

-You'll also want to edit
+You'll also want to edit the endpoint given so that you give your simulation you're abot to create a name

  ```
  lab: